awesinine/aws-puppetized-railsapp/README.md

 * Ruby on Rails : hello world

 ###AWS account setup
 Sorry, you're on your own.
-You'll need a credit card, an e-mail address and some ambition.
+You'll need a :credit_card:, an :e-mail: and some _ambition_.

 ###AWS Puppet Master Setup:
 * Select EC2